-The students who fail to fulfill these conditions may apply for an attendance exam or an endof-year achievement exam, both of which take place in August and can be taken only once.
+The students who fail to fulfill these conditions may apply for an attendance exam or an end-of-year achievement exam, both of which take place in August, can be taken only once and are in form of board exams (the teacher teaching a given student and another teacher of the same subject or the most related subject).
+The Teachers' Council permission is required for each exam.
 For both the passing condition is the grade of 2 for SL subjects and 3 for HL subjects (according to relevant official IBO grade boundaries).

-The student's final grade for the attendance exam is the grade that he or she would receive according to Subject Assessment Policy.
+The student's final grade for the attendance exam is the grade that he or she would have received according to the Subject Assessment Policy.
 If this grade previously was below 2 for SL and 3 for HL the student receives a passing grade (2 for SL and 3 for HL).